openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 Thread device performs an active scan for 802.15.4 networks within radio range:

 1. The device broadcasts an 802.15.4 Beacon Request on a specific Channel.
-1. In return, any Routers or Router Eligible End Devices (REEDs) in range broadcast a Beacon that contains their Thread network PAN ID, XPAN ID, and Network Name.
+1. In return, any Extender-Capable Devices (ECDs) in range broadcast a Beacon that contains their Thread network PAN ID, XPAN ID, and Network Name.
 1. The device repeats the previous two steps for each Channel.

 Once a Thread device has discovered all networks in range, it can either attach